Lanchas Amarillas: History

 Zago, Luigi: Porto a Mar del Plata (1950).
 The bulk of fishing boats were still built without cabins at the time.

 Mar del Plata is the main industrial fishing port of Argentina and the cradle of Argentina’s commercial fishing.
 Since the industry's founding, it had been predominantly managed by Italian immigrants and their descendants.
 Oral tradition has it that in 1890, the first lateen-rigged sailboats arrived in Mar del Plata from the port of La Boca in Buenos Aires.
 They were two sailing vessels without a compass or stopovers, and they navigated for three days by hugging the coast during the day and mooring at night.

 At that time, there were already four or five boats in Mar del Plata, with lengths ranging from 6 to 8 meters.
 These sailboats worked in pairs and used a type of trawl net called a ragno (spider in Italian).
 Until the inauguration of the port in 1917, the fishermen of Mar del Plata operated from the open beach, using horses to push their boats through the soft sand and the later pull them through the shallow.

 The first motor boat, the La Nélida, appeared by 1912; local historian Roberto Barili sailed on another, the La Elisa, in 1914.
 The first diesel engine was acquired in 1936 to equip the launch Plus Ultra.

-The development of the canning industry in Mar del Plata in the 1930s and the need of vitamin D by the Allied countries during World War II, obtained from the liver of school sharks, boosted the fishing industry in Argentina in the 1940s.
-Other species commonly catched were the Atlantic chub mackerel and the Argentine anchovy.
+The development of the canning industry in Mar del Plata in the 1930s and the need of vitamin D by the Allied countries during World War II, obtained from the shark liver oil of school sharks, boosted the fishing industry in Argentina in the 1940s.
+Other species commonly caught were the Atlantic chub mackerel and the Argentine anchovy.

 The prevalent paint of the launches was, until the decade of 1940, the white, but to improve visibility it was changed to yellow, and became mandatory after the 29 August 1946, when five vessels sank and the lives of 31 fishermen were lost at sea.

-Three lanchas amarillas were requisitioned by the Argentine Navy to evacuate naval personnel and later to land the marines that took over the local naval base when it was assaulted by forces loyal to Juan Domingo Peron's government on 19 September 1955, during the bombardment of Mar del Plata, in the course of the self-proclaimed Revolucion Libertadora.
+Three lanchas amarillas were requisitioned by the Argentine Navy to evacuate naval personnel and later to land the marines that took over the local naval base when it was assaulted by forces loyal to Juan Perón's government on 19 September 1955, during the bombardment of Mar del Plata, in the course of the self-proclaimed Revolucion Libertadora.
 One of the launches, the Type III Corsario, became stranded under fire and ran aground, but was refloated one week later.

 There were 272 lanchas amarillas registered in Mar del Plata in 1959, and other 66 in other ports across Argentina's Atlantic coast.
 The boats were built, modified, or repaired in local workshops or small shipyards in Mar del Plata.
 By 1950, there were 15 of these.
 In the 1940s, the National Mortgage Bank granted a line of credit to fishermen to alleviate the transfer of fishing funds and for the construction of homes.
 With these loans, they were able to free up some income to acquire and modify the fleet.